Mac Basics: Ports and connectors on your Mac

 - Thunderbolt: Connect a Thunderbolt display, or connect a Mini DisplayPort to DVI, VGA, HDMI, or DisplayPort adapter.
-Also connect storage devices, video capture, firewire, and gigabit ethernet adapters directly to your Mac's Thunderbolt port.
-Got a new Thunderbolt display?
-See which Macs can connect to it.
+You can also connect storage devices, video capture, FireWire, and gigabit ethernet adapters directly to your Mac's Thunderbolt port.

-- HDMI port: You can use this port and an HDMI cable to connect to an HDTV's HDMI port, and use the TV as an external display.
-Note: You can also use an Apple TV and AirPlay Mirroring to turn your HDTV into an external display.
+- HDMI port: You can use this port and an HDMI cable to connect to the HDMI port of an HDTV, and use the TV as an external display.
+You can also use an Apple TV and AirPlay Mirroring to turn your HDTV into an external display.

 - Ethernet port: If you connect to the Internet without Wi-Fi, you probably have a modem or router connected to your computer's Ethernet port.
-If your Mac doesn't have an Ethernet port but you need one, you can use the Apple USB Ethernet Adapter.
+If your Mac doesn't have an Ethernet port but you need one, you can connect an Ethernet adapter using USB or Thunderbolt.

 Which ports does my Mac have?

-To learn which ports and connectors your Mac has:
+To learn more about which ports and connectors your Mac includes, follow these steps.

 - Find your computer's serial number.